GraphBLAS/SuiteSparseSessions/Session9/README.md

 **Panel-Based Terminal Checking:**
 Instead of checking after every value, checks every 256 panels for performance.

-> "I check the terminal condition, and I just count how many terminal.
-This is also easy to vectorize.
-Even a break out of this is not so good.
-It's actually faster just to check to see if I found any this way."
-[00:48:41]

 [00:47:02]

 ### Parallel Panel Reduction [00:49:00 - 00:53:00]